sn3p/discord-pickup/README.md

 ## TODO

-A list among many other thing to do:
+All the things and more:

-- discord.on('message') is not triggered after editing the message
+- discord.on('message') is not triggered after editing the message.
-- Store games for later reference (`.last`, `.lastt`, `.lasttt`)
+- Store games for later reference (`.last`, `.lastt`, `.lasttt`).
-- Store player stats (`.stats @playername`)
+- Store player stats (`.stats @playername`).
-- Remove users when they disconnect
+- Remove players when they disconnect.
+- Remove player from other pugs when a pug starts.
-- Auto remove users after a while (timeout)
+- Auto remove users after a while (timeout).

 #### Commands